Article

 Culture forms the context in which people judge the appropriateness of their behaviour.
 An organisation’s culture will influence behaviour and performance at work.

 A poor safety culture can cause accidents, injuries and ill health.
 A good safety culture can reduce injuries, may prevent injuries and improve staff health and wellbeing.
-This information provides a signpost to documents that can support managers, staff and trade union safety representatives to help create a culture that improves staff safety.
+There are clear links between improved staff experience and better care for patients.
+[2]

 Below is a guide on how the four main influences can be applied to create a good safety culture in the NHS.

-• be visible, regularly visit teams and departments and ask positive questions about health, safety and wellbeing
+• Be visible, regularly visit teams and departments and ask positive questions about health, safety and wellbeing.

-• lead by example, so their actions are consistent with what they expect from their staff
+• Lead by example, so their actions are consistent with what they expect from their staff.

-• listen to suggestions and concerns of staff and trade union (TU) safety reps, it is the people doing the job that will often know most about its hazards and risks and how to prevent them
+• Listen to suggestions and concerns of staff and trade union (TU) safety reps, it is the people doing the job that will often know most about its hazards and risks and how to prevent them.

-• be methodical over time and work to a plan
+• Be methodical over time and work to a plan.

-• follow the principles of plan, do, check and act outlined in Successful Health and Safety Management HS(G)65 and incorporate this into their health, safety and wellbeing vision.
+• Follow the principles of plan, do, check and act outlined in Successful Health and Safety Management HS(G)65 and incorporate this into their health, safety and wellbeing vision.

 • Good communication between all levels of employees, with input from TU safety representatives, is a pivotal part of a positive culture.
 Questions about health and safety should be part of everyday work conversations and management should listen actively to what they are being told by employees and take what they hear seriously.